-Policy Your comments H/AH: Affordable housing Thakeham support the Councils' policy direction in respect of Affordable Housing and the importance that such homes are built with inclusion, health and wellbeing at the forefront.
+Policy Your comments H/AH: Affordable Thakeham support the Councils' policy direction in respect of housing Affordable Housing and the importance that such homes are built with inclusion, health and wellbeing at the forefront.
 Thakeham continues to provide policy compliant affordable housing across all of our developments whilst adopting a truly tenure blind approach to affordable housing which creates cohesive communities.

-H/SS: Residential space standards and accessible homes Whilst Thakeham supports the Councils' aspiration to see good quality homes delivered across their district, such policy requirement which seeks all dwellings to meet NDSS needs to be supported by robust evidence that there is a specific need to introduce such standards.
-Any policy requirements in respect of housing accessibility requirements should be based off identified need, with sufficient flexibility incorporated to ensure that provision is directed to the right places.
-In particular, blanket policy requirements for M4(2) in all new developments should not be adopted as these requirements should be based off identified need, whilst requirements in relation to M4(3) can be particularly onerous and should only be directed to developments where there is an identified end user.
-H/CB: Self- and custom-build homes Whilst Thakeham is supportive of self and custom build home provision in Greater Cambridge, it is not considered that a blanket policy as suggested by H/CB on developments of 20 or more is appropriate or feasible.
+Coriesive Communities.
+H/SS: Residential space Whilst Thakeham supports the Councils' aspiration to see good standards and quality homes delivered across their districts, such policy accessible homes requirement which seeks all dwellings to meet NDSS needs to be supported by robust evidence that there is a specific need to introduce such standards.
+Any policy requirements in respect of housing accessibility requirements should be based on identified need, with sufficient flexibility incorporated to ensure that provision is directed to the right places.
+In particular, blanket policy requirements for M4(2) in all new developments should not be adopted as these requirements should be based on identified need, whilst requirements in relation to M4(3) can be particularly onerous and should only be directed to developments where there is an identified end user. nasminau dina assir H/CB: Self- and custom- Whilst Thakeham is supportive of self and custom build home build homes provision in Greater Cambridge, it is not considered that a blanket policy as suggested by H/CB on developments of 20 or more is appropriate or feasible.
 Self and custom-build products should be directed towards key strategic allocations to ensure such homes are deliverable.
-Self and custom build home provision should also be based off identified need.
+Self and custom build home provision should also be based on an identified need.